THE FULL race program for the 2015 Bathurst Motor Festival has been confirmed.

 The 2015 Bathurst Motor Festival will be held over the Easter Long weekend (April 3-5) and features three days of affordable on and off track excitement at the famous Mount Panorama circuit.

-Further information visit http://bathurstmotorfestival.com.au/
+For further information or camping enquiries visit http://bathurstmotorfestival.com.au/